-Jennifer was pleased to secure a six-figure settlement for an experienced cyclist who suffered severe spinal injury after she was dragged off her bike and under the wheels of an HGV on Whitechapel High Street in 2017.
+Jennifer was pleased to secure a seven-figure settlement for an experienced cyclist who suffered severe spinal injury after she was dragged off her bike and under the wheels of an HGV on Whitechapel High Street in 2017.

 Sarah Heanaghan, 29, originally from New Zealand, was the bar manager of a City restaurant and regularly cycled the same route to work.

 Following the accident, which happened as she was turning right onto Commercial Road, Ms Heanaghan was left in a wheelchair and was diagnosed with severe depression and PTSD.
 She can no longer do her job.

 Looking to turn right, Sarah overtook the lorry at the traffic lights and believed that she had positioned herself far enough in front of the lorry to be clearly in the eye line of the driver.

 As the driver turned right, however, he pulled ahead of Ms Heanaghan and she and her bicycle were sucked under the wheels of the lorry.
 She remembers feeling as if her hair was being ripped out before she blacked out and woke up in the middle of the road believing she was dying.

 In a defence statement, the driver said that he did not see Ms Heanaghan in any of his mirrors.
 The internal display monitor in his cab connected to CCTV cameras on the lorry at the time was only positioned to show the nearside of the HGV.

 The air ambulance took Ms Heanaghan to Royal London where she had three operations in two months.
 She then spent a further three months undergoing rehabilitation at Stanmore hospital.
 She eventually left hospital in a wheelchair and had to move into adapted accommodation, originally paid for with her savings.
 Her family all live in New Zealand, meaning she had little help to call upon.